 We'll start the day in Cornwall's capital city of Truro.
 The smallest city in England, and with a cosmopoiitan mix of shops, cafes, bars and restaurants, set amidst cobbled streets and grand buildings, it's worthy of a stop.
 You'll even have time to see the beautiful Victorian Cathedral.
 We are heading South today, and the next stop on route is the old thatched pub on the esturay at Restronguet called the Pandora.
 One of the finest places for a morning coffee, sitting on the pontoon on the water.... stunning.

 We'll drive through Falmouth, past the famous shipyard and Pendennis castle and following the tiny coast road to the Helford estuary.
 Set on the estuary is a our next stop..
 Trebah Gardens.
-You'll get a guided topur of these sub tropical gardens, famous for one of the finest collections of plants from all over the world collected by plant hunters in tyhe 19th and early 20th century, the garden also has a hidden past to do with the Omaha and the D Day landings.
+You'll get a guided tour of these sub tropical gardens.
+Famous for one of the finest collections of plants from all over the world collected by plant hunters in the 19th and early 20th century, the garden also has a hidden past to do with Omaha and the D Day landings.

 Our afternoon will be spent exploring the Lizard Peninsula, and first stop is Ann's Pasty shop to pick up our lunch.
 We'll take it down to Lizard point to enjoy the spectacular view off Britains most Southerly point, hoping to spot Seals basking on ther rocks below.

-We'll have a photostop at the famous Kynance Cove before we visit Cadgewith, which is an unspoilt traditional fishing village, where we can watch the fishing boats come and go, and maybe grab a well earned pint in the local pub!
+We'll have a photo-stop at the famous Kynance Cove before we visit Cadgewith, an unspoilt traditional fishing village, where we can watch the fishing boats come and go, and maybe grab a well earned pint in the local pub!